kevin11h/ALMS-AsianLivesMatterServices-Hero-Team/README.md

 >  Build as strong a support system as your partner will allow.
 >  Whenever possible, get involved with people and activities outside your home. .
 >

+I'm raising funds for helping buy signs and camera video equipment to monitor and prevent elder abuse and keep neighborhoods safety

+Would you mind giving $50, $20, even just $10 or $5 to our cause?

+Thank you - Kevin